Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava

-While IMEX methods are typically derived in the Method of Lines (MOL) framework, recent works on Runge-Kutta Discontinuous Galerkin (DG) methods have shown that RK time integration may not preserve important stability properties of the semi-discrete scheme, such as $L^2$ or entropy stability \cite{ranocha:2020, sun:2019, xu:2019}.
+IMEX methods are typically derived in the Method of Lines (MOL) framework, and this is also the philosophy adopted, e.g., in~\cite{boscheri:2023} for SWE.
+However, recent works on RK-DG methods have shown that RK time integration may not preserve important stability properties of the semi-discrete scheme, such as $L^{2}$ or entropy stability~\cite{ranocha:2020, sun:2019, xu:2019}.
 For this reason, we derive our IMEX scheme slightly beyond the traditional MOL approach.
-More specifically, we analyze the amplification factor obtained from a von Neumann stability analysis \cite{deriaz:2020}, in which both space and time discretizations are taken into account.
-It has been shown \cite{gatti:2024c} that oscillations in the mass flux can arise if the amplification factor does not exhibit the desired decay properties.
-In that earlier work, the coefficients of the TG2 scheme have been adopted as the explicit companion of an IMEX scheme (see also \cite{liu:2006}).
-Here, instead, we derive new IMEX coefficients designed to enforce improved decay properties (see Section \ref{ssec:staggered_von_Neumann_et_al}).
-As in \cite{gatti:2024c}, intermediate solutions are defined in the discrete space $\mathbb{Q}_{0}$, whereas the final solution belongs to $\tilde{\mathbb{Q}}_{1}$ (see Section \ref{sec:space_disc}).
-Hence, the method can be interpreted both as an extension of TG2 and as a (pseudo-)staggered Galerkin scheme, since a ``dual'' grid associated with $\mathbb{Q}_{0}$ is employed.
-A Lax-Wendroff procedure is finally used to complete the derivation of a scheme with enhanced stability properties.
+More specifically, we analyze the amplification factor obtained from a von Neumann stability analysis~\cite{deriaz:2020}, in which both space and time discretizations are taken into account.
+For this purpose, we introduce the novel concept of space-time \texttt{L}-stability.
+It has been shown~\cite{gatti:2025} that oscillations in mass flux can arise if the amplification factor does not exhibit the desired decay properties.
+In that earlier work, the coefficients of the TG2 scheme have been adopted as an explicit companion of an IMEX scheme (see also~\cite{liu:2006}).
+Here, instead, we derive new IMEX coefficients designed to enforce improved decay properties (see Section~\ref{ssec:staggered_von_Neumann_et_al}).
+As in~\cite{gatti:2025}, intermediate solutions are defined in the discrete space $\bm{Q}_{0}$ on the primal grid, while the final stage/solution belongs to $\tilde{\bm{Q}}_{1}$ (see Section~\ref{sec:space_disc}), where the mass grouping relocates the degrees of freedom to the dual grid.
+Hence, the method can be interpreted both as an extension of TG2 and as a (pseudo-)staggered Galerkin scheme, since intermediate and final stages/solutions effectively live on different grids.
+This choice does not reduce the overall order of the scheme as one can notice from the discretization error arising from the modified equation analysis (see Section~\ref{ssec:staggered_von_Neumann_et_al}).
+Indeed, intermediate stages do not necessarily correspond to fully consistent spatial approximations of the final solution, but serve as internal states in the IMEX time integration process.
+A Lax--Wendroff procedure is finally used to complete the derivation of a scheme with enhanced stability properties.